Code-Institute-Submissions/braintrain/README.md

 ### Known Bugs

--   The Media page can take several seconds to load due to the number of iframes on the page.
+-   If the user clciks on the same colour in rapid succession, the element might not play sound due to the length of the sound used.
--   The videos on the media page do not flow as smoothly as intended with the reduction in screen size.
+-   If the user spam clicks the colours very quickly before the game starts, the sequence might break, and the page may need to be refreshed.

 ## Deployment